Rampside Gas Terminal: South Morecambe Terminal

 Operated by Spirit Energy.
 It receives gas only from the South Morecambe field.
 First to begin production in 1985.
 Gas is compressed via two GE LM2500+ gas turbines and Vectra power turbines that drive gas compressers.

 South Morecambe Terminal went off line in 2015 / 2016 and was decommissioned in 2016.
 The terminal will be demolished in late 2017.

 Centrica gas fields

 Operated by Hydrocarbon Resources Limited (HRL), owned by Centrica.
-These Centrica fields are some of the largest on the UK Continental Shelf, and produces enough gas to heat 1.5million UK homes.
+These Centrica fields are some of the largest on the UK Continental Shelf, and produces enough gas to heat 1.5 million UK homes.

 North Morecambe

 Discovered in March 1976.
 Production started in October 1994.
 Both North and South Morecambe fields are about 25 miles west of Blackpool.
-This field is not manned and has one platform.
+This field does not have assigned workers and only has one platform.

 South Morecambe

 Discovered in September 1974.
 Production started in January 1985.
 Gas is transferred to the South Morecambe Terminal.
 The Central Processing Complex (CPC) is powered by four dual-fuel gas turbines, powered by the field's gas or low-sulphur diesel.
 There are five drilling platforms and the main accommodation platform is in the CPC.
 80% of the total gas in the Morecambe Bay area is in this field.